umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 **Behavior**:
 - Finds warranty for the specific customer-product combination
 - If warranty doesn't exist for this customer and product, returns 404 error
-- If warranty exists and is active, claim is created and warranty status changes to "claimed"
+- If warranty exists and is active, claim is created (warranty status remains unchanged)
-- If warranty is not active, returns 400 error
+- If warranty is expired, returns 400 error (only active warranties can have claims)
+- Multiple claims can be created for the same warranty

 **Success Response** (201 Created):
 ```json